7 Things That Happen To Your Body When You Use A Tampon

 6. Your Skin May Tear A Little Upon Removal

 Discovery News suggests that inserting and removing a tampon can lead to micro-tears in the vaginal wall.
 The tampon may also leave behind loosened fibers that make a good breeding ground for bacteria.
 These micro tears may become an issue when the tampon dries out the vagina, leaving it slightly more susceptible to abrasion and changing its natural fluid balance.
-Bad bacteria may be able to enter bloodstream through the small cuts, leading to the rare but dangerous Toxic Shock Syndrome (TSS).
+Bad bacteria may be able to enter bloodstream through small cuts, leading to the rare but dangerous Toxic Shock Syndrome (TSS).
 Take precautions by using the lowest absorbency tampon possible, as well as switching it up with a pad now and then.

 7. Things Return To Normal Once The Tampon Is Removed

 Be sure to change the tampon every four to eight hours max.
 Waiting any longer can lead to serious repercussions — like overgrowth of bacteria.
 Pulling out a dry tampon is unpleasant, and the more moisture it has absorbed the easier it is to remove.
-Most suggest sitting on the toilet to take it out, and then wrapping it in toilet paper and tossing it in the trash (not flushing it).
+Most people suggest sitting on the toilet to take it out, and then wrapping it in toilet paper and tossing it in the trash (not flushing it).
 If you experience any symptoms such as dizziness, sudden fever, vomiting or a spreading rash that could be a sign of TSS and should get help immediately.
 Otherwise, the vagina will return to normal and will start to rebalance itself once the tampon is removed.